altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ahhh, that’s a possibility.”

 Be it his role as a strategist or as the sole admin officer.
 Instead of these reasons, it was easier to explain that the commander was a weird person.
-Regis always lack self-confidence..
+Regis always lack self-confidence..<br/>

-After some time, Regis left the tent.
+After some time, Regis left the tent.<br/>

-He gathered four heavy infantry guards who saluted him.
+He gathered four heavy infantry guards who saluted him.<br/>

-At that moment, it began to rain.
+At that moment, it began to rain.<br/>

-Rouen which was at the west of the capital Versailles required about half a day of travel.
+Rouen which was at the west of the capital Versailles required about half a day of travel.<br/>

-As the journey could be completed on the same day by using carriage, part of the Empire had the atmosphere of a commercial district.
+As the journey could be completed on the same day by using carriage, part of the Empire had the atmosphere of a commercial district.<br/>

 In the capital, it was filled with expensive houses and stores that represent the Empire.
-In contrast, this city was filled with commoners, hence explaining the numerous stalls and houses.
+In contrast, this city was filled with commoners, hence explaining the numerous stalls and houses.<br/>

-As it was dusk and coupled with the rain, most of the stalls which were along the main road had already closed for the day.
+As it was dusk and coupled with the rain, most of the stalls which were along the main road had already closed for the day.<br/>

 Altina who was armoured to the minimum did not mind the rain while the sword was hanging from her shoulders.
-As the sword was larger than her height, she could not wear any rain poncho.
+As the sword was larger than her height, she could not wear any rain poncho.<br/>

 “Even the princess is drenched, so we cannot avoid the rain either!”
-Hence Abidal Evra and his ten subordinates only wore their light armour.
+Hence Abidal Evra and his ten subordinates only wore their light armour.<br/>

-On the other hand, Regis and Vanessa wore rain ponchos.
+On the other hand, Regis and Vanessa wore rain ponchos.<br/>

-While Clarisse stayed behind.
+While Clarisse stayed behind.<br/>

-As this was their smallest team they could form, they could avoid attracting any attention while advancing through Rouen’s main street.
+As this was their smallest team they could form, they could avoid attracting any attention while advancing through Rouen’s main street.<br/>

-Altina was puzzled as she surveyed the surrounding.
+Altina was puzzled as she surveyed the surrounding.<br/>

 “Although there are shops which are still open.. … It seems like there isn’t much customers.”

 “Yes.
 Though the city is livelier around this timing… it’s because everyone is afraid.
 After all, the enemy have invaded deep into our territory.
 This is the first time in the past ten years.”

 Vanessa who was leading them to the workshop replied to Altina.
 Even though Belgaria was strong, other than war, Belgaria also focused on negotiation.
-Which was why they could one-sidedly invade others with overwhelming force.
+Which was why they could one-sidedly invade others with overwhelming force.<br/>

-Although territories might be snatched back by the enemy occasionally, it was rare for the enemy to invade that deeply.
+Although territories might be snatched back by the enemy occasionally, it was rare for the enemy to invade that deeply.<br/>

-It had been a long time since cities so near to the capital were aware of enemy forces.
+It had been a long time since cities so near to the capital were aware of enemy forces.<br/>

-Regis shrugged his shoulders.
+Regis shrugged his shoulders.<br/>

 “Well, even though we are invaded, the distance between here and there is about 50Li (222km).
 Even with a carriage, it would take three days of travel.
 To counterattack, we mobilized a force about a hundred thousand… … I believe it’s unlikely that the enemy would come here.”

 “It would be a pain if they came.”

-Vanessa shrugged her shoulders too.
+Vanessa shrugged her shoulders too.<br/>

-As the two made the same action, Altina chuckled as she finds it interesting.
+As the two made the same action, Altina chuckled as she finds it interesting.<br/>

-Soon, they reached a large workshop.
+Soon, they reached a large workshop.<br/>

 “Impressive!”

-The appearance of this workshop suited Altina’s preference.
+The appearance of this workshop suited Altina’s preference.<br/>

 It was rare for workshops to use iron door.
-Black smokes were coming out of the large chimney which was behind the brick building with a triangle roof.
+Black smokes were coming out of the large chimney which was behind the brick building with a triangle roof.<br/>

-Unlike the usual small chimney used to keep warmth, this chimney was used by workshops to disperse the black smoke.
+Unlike the usual small chimney used to keep warmth, this chimney was used by workshops to disperse the black smoke.<br/>

-Sound of metal being struck was coming from the inside.
+Sound of metal being struck was coming from the inside.<br/>

-There were a few words made in metal hanging above the unusual door.
+There were a few words made in metal hanging above the unusual door.<br/>

-It says 'Le forgeron D'enzo Bardot Smith’ (Enzo Bardot Smith's Workshop).
+It says 'Le forgeron D'enzo Bardot Smith’ (Enzo Bardot Smith's Workshop).<br/>

-Vanessa opened the side-door instead of the main door.
+Vanessa opened the side-door instead of the main door.<br/>

 “We are honored to have you here, Your Highness Marie Quatre.
 Although it’s small, but please take a rest here.”